Raiders managing general partner Al Davis doesn't do losing well. He admits losses stick with him for a long time.

 Javon Walker earned $12 million last season.
 In return, the Raiders received eight games, 15 catches for 196 yards and one touchdown.
 Carter sustained a season-ending knee injury before the regular season started.

 Carter is back on the market.
-Walker remains on the roster, if only because of a prohibitive salary-cap number that makes it almost as expensive
+Walker remains on the roster, if only because of a prohibitive salary-cap number that makes it almost as expensive to cut him as to keep him around for one more season.

 The Raiders also released veteran receiver Ronald Curry and fullback Justin Griffith within the past week.
 The five moves saved the Raiders $14.5 million against the 2009 salary cap.